-Primary 3 model composition written by one of our longest subscribed students of the Writing Academy.
+Primary 3 model composition written by one of our students from the Writing Academy.

 Many students find the new PSLE composition format challenging.
 Unlike the old format where you can be guided to develop your story plot by the sequential pictures provided, the new format requires you to come up with your own story plot.
 That can be a stumbling block to some weaker students, especially when they have to do the planning and writing of the entire story within the short time given.

 However, most students find that it gets easier to write their compositions as they ‘flex their writing muscles’ regularly.

 Here is a brilliant piece of composition written by one of our Primary 3 Writing Academy students, who joined us when he was in Primary 2.
 Enjoy!

 Lost And Found